w3c/wai-curricula/content/designer/information-design.md

   * the use of groups of form controls that share a common purpose
   * the use of filters to display small data subsets from a given data set
 * describe the use of labels and instructions to make information in forms more understandable
-* identify related requirements for developers to programmatically associate text alternatives, headings, table header and data cells, and form labels and instructions, to their corresponding control
+* identify related requirements for developers to programmatically associate text alternatives, headings, table header cells and data cells, and form labels and instructions, to their corresponding control

 {% include excol.html type="all" %}